Having surgery

 The operation can be done as either keyhole or open surgery.
 This depends on your condition.

-For keyhole surgery, we make several small cuts in your tummy and use special instruments to remove the appendix.
+We make several small cuts in your tummy and use special instruments to remove your appendix.

-If your appendix has burst (ruptured), the doctors may not be able to do keyhole surgery.
-They may need to do open surgery or make a bigger cut down the middle of your tummy.
+If your appendix has burst (ruptured), the doctors might not be able to do keyhole surgery.
+They might need to do open surgery or make a bigger cut down the middle of your tummy.

 If you have an abscess on your appendix, we will drain and wash this away.
-We may leave in a small drain tube for a few days after your surgery.
+We might leave a small drain tube in you for a few days after your surgery.

-We close any wounds with stitches or glue.
+We close any wounds with stitches or glue, and sometimes both.

 After surgery

-If your appendix has not ruptured, you can go home on the same day or the day after.
+If your appendix has not ruptured, you can go home on the same day, or the day after surgery.

-You wake up in the recovery area, where we monitor you.
-When you have recovered, we take you back to the ward.
-Here, we continue to monitor your blood pressure, your pulse and the wound.
+You will wake up in the recovery area, where we monitor you.
+Then we take you back to the ward or day-case lounge to get ready to leave.

 You can start to drink after the operation and eat when you feel hungry, unless we give you different advice.